-Artists at HOW is a community of artists who contribute to HOW with their art works.
-We would like to thank for the contribution of artists who gifted their artworks to HOW.
+Artists at HOW is a community of artists who contribute to HOW with their artworks.
+We would like to thank them for their contribution.

-If you would like to be part of Artists at HOW community please contact us: email@example.com
+If you would like to be part of the Artists at HOW community please contact us: firstname.lastname@example.org

 A mix of psychedelic, retrofuturistic and synth punk combined with Electro Saz, the soundtracks offer an alternative means with which to experience the works.

 Songs: Sî û Çar (Robozkê) | River crossing composed and performed by Ahmet Öğüt, Bora Akinciturk, Deniz Belendir, produced by Deniz Belendir |